stefan-sinnige/prontoscript/README.md

 The `TCPSocket` callback functions would require the use of `this` when calling methods or accessing properties on the associated socket instance.

+### UDPSocket

+The `UDPSocket` callback functions would require the use of `this` when calling methods or accessing properties on the associated socket instance.

 ## References

 * [Javascript 1.6](https://github.com/Historic-Spidermonkey-Source-Code/JavaScript-1.6.0.git)